tariq7299/ArabicApp/dynamic-to-to.md

 9. Create contact us page
 10. Make contact us work in backnd
 11. Make button in hero with a modifeir called primary button
+12. Fix bg-white of contact us as it is not rendring whte background

 ## Implemetation and steps

 9. Create Contats us page

-   - Create the title eleemtn
-   - Add color
-   - Add font size
-   - Add meta
-   - Create over all skeleton of contact us section
-   -
-   - left part of contact us section
-   - Createt of left part and sub title;
+   - Create left part
-   - Create cpmtact info
+     - make space/gap between icons and contact info less
+     - make every thing on left
-   - Add icons
+     - Add more padding in desktop
-   - Add social media icons
+     - Remove padding of icons in desktop
    - Create right part
    -